md-hameem/Auto-Birthday-Mail/ReadMe.md

 1. **Define Functions for Email and SMS:**
    - Create a function `send_email()` to start a Gmail session, send the email, and quit the session.
+You will need to get fast2sms account and get API key from it.
    - Implement a function `send_sms()` which verifies the API key and sends SMS using the fast2sms.com service.

 2. **Read Data and Check Birthdays:**